How Should Testers Handle Boredom?

 #1) Work after a certain point is all about keeping things afloat.

 For example: Let’s say you are a passionate teacher who teaches to see the spark of enlightenment in your student’s eyes.
-It is a great motive.
-However, if you taught the same subject to the same class for a few years, can you vouch for the same level of interest, excitement and emotional investment?
-After a while, it becomes an orchestration of the exact same steps over and over again.
+It is a great motivation.
+However, if you teach the same subject to the same class for a few years, is it possible to have the same level of interest, excitement and emotional investment?
+After a while, it becomes an orchestration of the same steps over and over again.

 #2) Repeatability is the key to achieving consistent results